eficode-academy/istio-katas/001-basic-traffic-routing.md

 The **destination** field specifies the **actual** destination of the routing rule and **must** exist.
 In kubernetes this is a **service** and generally takes a form like `reviews`, `ratings`, etc.

+The `mesh` field in the gateways block is a reserved keyword used to imply **all** sidecars in the mesh.

 ### Overview